Two-variable polynomials with dynamical Mahler measure zero

 \end{thm}

+Note that the second half of Theorem~\ref{thm:mainresult} is only a partial converse.
+We can guarantee that $\prod F_j \in \Q[x, y]$ by enlarging the set $\{F_j\}$ to contain all the Galois conjugates of all its members.
+However, as we do not know whether the polynomials $F_j$ have algebraic integer coefficients, we cannot guarantee $\prod F_j \in \Z[x, y]$.
+We conjecture however that it is always the case that the $F_j$ have algebraic integer coefficients, in which case we could strengthen this converse.

+We remark that Theorem~\ref{thm:mainresult} complements a statement for classical Mahler measure.
+Indeed, it is shown in \cite[Theorem~3.10]{EverestWard} that for any primitive polynomial $P\in \Z[x_1^\pm, \dots, x_n^\pm]$, $\m(P)$ is zero if and only if $P$ is a monomial times a product of cyclotomic polynomials evaluated on monomials.
+This case is fundamentally different from what is considered in Theorem \ref{thm:mainresult}, as the classical Mahler measure contains more structure given by the multiplicative nature of the function $f(z)=z^d$.

+It is also interesting to compare our results with \cite[Conjecture~2.5]{Zhang}, which says that a subvariety whose dynamical canonical height is $0$ must be preperiodic.
+If Zhang's height agrees with the dynamical Mahler measure, as we expect to be the case, then Lemma~\ref{lem:dynamicalKronecker} and Theorem~\ref{thm:mainresult} can be seen as special cases of Zhang's Conjecture 2.5 for the dynamical maps $f: \PP^1 \to \PP^1$ and $f \times f: \PP^1 \times \PP^1 \to \PP^1 \times \PP^1$, respectively.
+(Note that Zhang's conjecture is known not to hold in general: see \cite{Ghioca-Tucker-Zhang} for a counterexample.
+However, it may be possible to use the arguments in \cite{Ghioca-Nguyen-Ye-two-var} to obtain a proof for the case of $f \times f: \PP^1 \times \PP^1 \to \PP^1 \times \PP^1$.)

 This article is organized as follows.
-In Section \ref{sec:Chebyshev} we give some formulas for the dynamical Mahler measure $\m_f$ in the case where $f$ is a Chebyshev polynomial.
-This is a particularly simple case since the Julia set is a segment, and we can deduce $\m_f$ from the classical Mahler measure over the torus.